- Green Spaces

 Ombersley Way, Droitwich, Worcestershire, WR9 0RQ

-There are three way marked, themed nature trails that lead visitors through the woodland, grassland and scrub habitat that make up this green oasis in the heart of Droitwich Spa.
-The 3 walks start from the small car park and apart from a section of about 100m where 2 of the walks goes along the roadside verge, the walks avoid the roads.
+There are three themed nature trails that lead visitors through the woodland that start from the small car park.
+Apart from a small section where 2 of the walks pass the roadside, the walks avoid the roads.
 The Meadow walk is approximately 1.0km long, the Butterfly walk 0.75km long and the bird walk about 1.5km long.

-The saltmarsh is quite unusual to be found in this location.
-The area overlies salt-bearing rock strata that were laid down over 200 million years ago.
+The area includes a saltmarsh, which is a rare find in this in-land location.
+The area overlies salt-bearing rock strata laid down over 200 million years ago.
 The strata were close enough to the surface for saline springs to occur and salt extraction to take place from the Roman period onwards.
-Inland saltmarshes are rare and they’ve developed here as a result of saline water in the River Salwarpe, the local springs, streams and ditches.
-The most striking of the, normally seaside, plants that occur here is dittander.
-This grows in tall, luxuriant beds by the Salwarpe and is at its best in summer.
+The marshes have developed here as a result of saline water in the River Salwarpe, the local springs, streams and ditches.

 What to look out for in Droitwich Woods